fadado/jqt/docs/content/template.md

 ```
 <%define HEAD_TITLE
   <title>{{.front.title}} &ndash; {{.site.title}}</title>
->&
+>
 <%include "default.html">
 ```

 In addition to GPP predefined macros _jqt_ define in the file `libjqt.m`, always included in the render stage, a little library of macros.
-The more useful will be perhaps `<%partial name arg...>`, to include a template file passing arguments to it, and `<%call name arg...>`, to call a macro by name.
+The more useful will be perhaps `<%partial name arg...>`, to include a template file passing arguments to it and `<%call name arg...>`, to call a macro by name.

-Warning: you must read the [GPP manual](https://files.nothingisreal.com/software/gpp/gpp.html) if you want to know all the gory details.
+Warning: you must read the [GPP manual][GPPMAN] if you want to know all the gory details.

 #### Skips